oslokommune/devportal-harvest-poc/README.md

 to a persistent volume.

-The latest_provider service will upon a GET request to /apis expose the sum of all the .json files in the mentionted persistent volume claim.
+The latest_provider service will upon a GET request to /apis expose the sum of all the .json files in the mentioned persistent volume claim.

 The harvester frontend does a GET /apis to the latest_provider service and presents the result.